 Each carving has a meaning...

 I am a practicing Buddhist and it is my wish is to create carvings that communicate great meaning and touches peoples hearts.
-As such I have received special permissions from several Kaumātua to carve certain traditional Māori symbols, and to also combine some of these with various contemporary influences.
+As such I have received special permissions from several Kaumātua to carve certain traditional Māori symbols, and to combine some of these with various contemporary influences.

 The most important aspect of what I do is based on the spiritual nature of this mahi (work).
-Each Taonga tells a story and is intended to bless the hearts and minds of all who wear them and lay their eyes upon them, and come into their presence.
+Each Taonga tells a story and is intended to bless the minds of all who wear them and lay their eyes upon them, and come into their presence.
 As such, each carving is transformed into a Taonga through qualified mantra and formal blessing rituals.
-The following quote from the very esteemed Tohunga and Kaumātua Rev. Maurice Grey affirms this...
+The following is a quote from the very esteemed Tohunga and Kaumātua Rev. Maurice Grey...

 Full Circle and Adventures...

 When I was a young, poor, and single artist, I sought new adventures.
 As a result, I put down the tools and decided to gain some worldly experiences.

-After this break from carving, I have heeded a calling to return to my original roots of carving.
+After this break from carving, I have heeded a calling to return to my original creative roots.
 The work you are now viewing is the result of a new era of design and represents a maturing of my craft.

 I sincerely hope you enjoy the carvings I create and over time, come to fully understand all the various layers of meaning imbued within them.
 I wish you and your family the deepest peace and happiness.